luscoma/pyRazor/README.md

       }
     }

-This will fail to parse due to the two lines after if statement being interpreted as python code instead of json code.
-This case is handled in the standard implementation by wrapping any content in a <text></text> tag.
+This will fail to parse due to the two lines after the if statement being interpreted as code instead of json output.
+This case is handled in the mvc implementation by wrapping any content in a <text></text> tag.

     {
       @if (name == "alex") {